 By Dave Marston

 Dave Marston is the publisher of Writers on the Range, writersontherange.org, an independent nonprofit dedicated to spurring lively conversation about the West.
-He owns land with shares in Minnesota Canal.
+He lives in Durango, Colorado.